6 Ways To Find Calm In The Storm!

 Here are a few types of breathing exercises:

 The goal here is to relax the belly when you inhale.
-Lie flat, relax your abdomen and slowly inhale, allowing your belly to expand.
+Lie flat, relax your abdomen, and slowly inhale, allowing your belly to expand.
 Then, allow your belly to fall slowly as you exhale.
 If you tense your abdomen for a few breathing cycles, then relax it for a few, you’ll notice how much easier it is to breathe when it’s relaxed and your diaphragm does the “breathing work” for you.
-Diaphragmatic breathing maximizes the amount of oxygen that goes into your bloodstream, interrupts the fight-or-flight response and encourages your body’s relaxation response.
+Diaphragmatic breathing maximizes the amount of oxygen that goes into your bloodstream, interrupts the fight-or-flight response, and encourages your body’s relaxation response.

-Try diaphragmatic breathing a few minutes each day, focusing on your belly as it moves up and down.
+Try diaphragmatic breathing for a few minutes each day, focusing on your belly as it moves up and down.
 Listen to the air passing in and out through your nostrils.
 Don’t worry if your mind wanders; just bring your attention back to breathing.